 However, our servers are meant to provide general services and do not provide the audio/video connection.

 Doxy.me servers are used to establish a connection between the provider and the patient.
 After that, the video calls are peer-to-peer—meaning the audio/video data flows directly between the two individuals on the call, not through doxy.me servers.

 Group calls use routing servers to maintain connection quality.
 Still, the routed data between the parties are always encrypted.

-Also good to know is that doxy.me does not store or collect protected health information.
-In other words, no patient data are stored on any doxy.me servers.
+The Doxy.me platform does not store or collect protected health information (PHI) or any patient details (including name).
+No patient data are stored on any of our servers.